dfinity/examples/hosting/static-website/README.md

 ```

 ## Documentation
-There are two parts in this dapp, one is the website and the other is the `dfx.json`.
-Since there's no backend, there is not any benefit of using the `dfx new project_name` to setup a template, the `dfx.json` file is all there is needed.
+There are two parts in this dapp.
+One is the website and the other is `dfx.json`.
+Since there's no backend, there is not any benefit of using the `dfx new project_name` command to set up a template.
+The `dfx.json` file is all that is needed.

 ### Website
 The website is really simple.
 It consists of an HTML file, a CSS file and a PNG file.
 The content of the HTML file looks like this: